 About Bristol Centre for Linguistics

-The Bristol Centre for Linguistics (BCL) at UWE Bristol was established in August 2007 as UWE’s focal point for research in linguistics and on the relation between linguistics and other disciplines.
+The Bristol Centre for Linguistics (BCL) was established in August 2007 as UWE Bristol’s focal point for research in linguistics and on the relation between linguistics and other disciplines.

 Promoting the visibility of linguistics

 The Centre aims to promote the visibility of linguistics and the relevance of language research to the wider public, and to form partnerships for the exchange of expertise with other universities and organisations outside academia.

 The Centre’s main research endeavours are empirical, using multi-media, corpus-based, text-based and archive-based methods.

 - semantics in the most general sense, including pragmatics, rhetoric, metaphor, lexicology and onomastics;

 - contact linguistics (applied and historical);

 - first- and second-language acquisition and applied linguistics;

 - political discourse;

 - visual-spatial communications, including sign languages and (co-speech) gesture;